-Following a review at the Management Engagement Committee meeting in October 2016 the Board believes that the continuing appointment of the AIFM and the Portfolio Manager, under the terms described on pages 18 and 19 (as applicable), is in the best interests of the Company's shareholders.
+Following a review at the Management Engagement Committee meeting in September 2017 the Board believes that the continuing appointment of the AIFM and the Portfolio Manager, under the terms described on page 19 (as applicable), is in the best interests of the Company's shareholders.
 In coming to this decision it took into consideration the following additional reasons:

-- the quality and depth of experience of the management, company secretarial, administrative and marketing team that the AIFM brought to the management of the Company; and - the quality and depth of experience allocated by the Portfolio Manager to the management of the portfolio, the clarity and rigour of the investment process, the level of past performance of the portfolio in absolute terms and also by reference to the benchmark index. - the amendment to the fee structure payable to both parties as referred to in the Strategic Report.
+- the quality and depth of experience of the management, company secretarial, administrative and marketing team that the AIFM brought to the management of the Company; and - the quality and depth of experience allocated by the Portfolio Manager to the management of the portfolio, the clarity and rigour of the investment process, the level of past performance of the portfolio in absolute terms and also by reference to the benchmark index.